ShreckedTO/nerw/README.md

 # NERW.JS

+### Note: This project is currently in beta, and is missing a lot of features

 Welcome to `nerw.js`, a lightweight neural network library.
 Nerw handles all the tough work for you, so you can forget all the hard work.
 Nerw is designed to be lightweight, and simple, and is intended for quickly creating artificial intelligence for simple games.
 You can check out an [example](https://shrecked.my.to/nerw/example) of nerwjs in action!